Fresno City College: Campus

 The Fresno City College campus is located near the Tower District in downtown Fresno.
 A new secondary campus, located south of Edison High School, is scheduled to open for the Fall 2023 semester.

 Organization and administration

 Fresno City College is a part of the State Center Community College District (SCCCD).
-Robert Pimentel is the president of Fresno City College and Carole Goldsmith is the chancellor of the SCCCD.
+Denise Whisenhunt is the president of Fresno City College, and Carole Goldsmith is the chancellor of the SCCCD.